SimonDarksideJ/SimonDarksideJ.github.io/_posts/2023-09-18-monogame-roundup-2023.markdown

 The MonoGame toolchain has gone through many iterations since its first release, always moving with the times and updating to modern technology, from Separate plug-ins to Visual Studio extensions and in the past year, updated to use the .NET Runtime and toolset.  with each iteration, the API remains the same, so existing projects are not broken, but under the hood, things keep advancing.

 And MonoGame does not stop there, still planning ahead and looking further into the future as technology evolves, talk is already well underway for a .NET 8 upgrade which brings even more cross-platform capabilities and (if reports are true) faster compilation and execution (your game goes faster).
-There is even talk that with the next .NET upgrade, tools such as [BRUTE](http://brute.rocks/) (which provides C++ compilation to some AOT native platforms, such as Switch) could even be retired.
+There is even talk that with the next .NET upgrade, tools such as [BRUTE](http://brute.rocks/) (which provides C++ compilation to some AOT native platforms, such as Switch) could even be retired. (depending on the capabilities published by Microsoft)

-For today, MonoGame 3.8.1 (and beyond) are all based on the .Net Runtime, getting started is as simple as:
+For today, MonoGame 3.8.1 (and beyond) are all based on the .Net Runtime and getting started is as simple as:

 1. Install the latest [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) (comes with Visual Studio if you have it).
 2. Install the MonoGame templates - ```dotnet new --install MonoGame.Templates.CSharp``` from the command-line.